 2) How much money would your plant lose if this drive went down.
 What did you say?
 How much????!!!
 Per hour?
 Wow!
 There comes a time when plant-critical machinery has to be replaced.
 It's a sad day, but it happens.
 If a drive going down can cost you thousands in lost production then the answer is probably to buy a new drive, but get the old unit repaired and keep it as a spare.
 There's nothing like having a fall-back or plan 'B' to help you sleep easier at night.

 3) Budgetary constraints.
-It's a problem as old as the hills CAPEX versus OPEX.... versus TOTEX - and often this one is beyond your control.
+It's a problem as old as the hills CAPEX versus OPEX.... versus TOTEX - beyond your control.

 Ultimately, most companies can only afford to replace drives when absolutely necessary - when the VSD installed is regularly having issues and production (and profit) are suffering.
 But you can help your VSD achieve its full potential by looking after it, providing routine maintenance, keeping it in a dry, dust-free non-corrosive, well-ventilated environment and checking that its connections remain tight (which prevents arcing).
 Some drives have enhanced ingress protection, but as a rule of thumb water + drives = trouble.
 In short, good preventative maintenance can literally make or break your variable speed drive.
 Contact EDC today to see how we can assist in advising what maintenance your VSD is due - all we need is the serial number of your drive, we'll do the rest.
 Contact EDC Service.